Comoros is a country not many people have heard about before.

 There are only a few hotels available online.
 Although if you arrive on the morning flight you can then simply drive to a few hotels in downtown to choose where to stay.

 We based ourselves in the capital city of Moroni at Hotel Jardin de la Paix.
-This hotel was very comfortable, well located, has good wifi, great service and served some great food, including tasty Comoronian dishes.
+This hotel was very comfortable, well located, has good wifi, excellent service and served some great food, including tasty Comoronian dishes.

 Check Booking.com for the best rates and availability of other hotels in Comoros.